 So what happens if the ride sharing driver isn’t at fault for the accident, but someone else is?
 In this situation, you would seek to recover from the at-fault driver, via a third party car insurance claim against the at-fault driver's car insurance carrier, or a personal injury lawsuit.
 But how do things work if the at-fault driver doesn’t have car insurance or the insurance they have isn’t enough to fully compensate you for your losses?

 This brings up another avenue of recovery, the ride sharing company’s uninsured/underinsured (UM/UIM) insurance coverage.
 This coverage also typically provides $1 million in coverage per accident, but keep in mind that it will only apply if the responsible driver is unknown, doesn’t have car insurance, or doesn’t have enough car insurance to pay for your injuries.
+And, it applies only during the period of time between when the driver picks up the passenger and drops him off.

 If these insurance policies are inadequate to fully compensate you, or the insurance companies refuse to pay out, you can try going after the ride sharing company itself.